-As an externally managed company, we do not pay or provide benefits, nor do we reimburse the cost of any compensation or benefits paid by our Manager, EMG or their affiliates, to our executive officers, with the exception that, under the terms of the management agreement between us and our Manager, we are required to reimburse our Manager for the costs of the wages, salaries, and benefits incurred by our Manager or EMG with respect to our partially dedicated Chief Financial Officer, subject to the approval of the amount of such reimbursement by our Compensation Committee.
-In addition, we have the discretion to pay annual cash bonuses and make incentive equity awards to our partially dedicated Chief Financial Officer in amounts that are subject to approval by our Compensation Committee.
-Our Chief Executive Officer and President and our Co-Chief Investment Officer make recommendations to the Compensation Committee with respect to the performance of our partially dedicated Chief Financial Officer and the appropriate compensation amount for such executive.
-The Compensation Committee considers the recommendations of the Chief Executive Officer and President and the Co-Chief Investment Officer but makes the ultimate determination as to the appropriateness of her compensation.
-The Compensation Committee considered the most recent shareholder advisory vote on executive compensation required by the proxy rules in assessing these compensation policies and its compensation decisions and believes shareholders support the Company's approach and actions.
+As an externally managed company, we do not pay or provide benefits, nor do we reimburse the cost of any compensation or benefits paid by our Manager, EMG or their affiliates, to our executive officers, with the exception that, under the terms of the management agreement between us and our Manager, we reimburse our Manager for the costs of the wages, salaries, and benefits incurred by our Manager or EMG with respect to our partially dedicated Chief Financial Officer and our partially dedicated Chief Accounting Officer, subject to the approval of the amount of such reimbursement by our Compensation Committee.
+In addition, we have the discretion to pay annual cash bonuses and make incentive equity awards to our partially dedicated Chief Financial Officer and our partially dedicated Chief Accounting Officer in amounts that are subject to approval by our Compensation Committee.
+Our Chief Executive Officer and President and our Co-Chief Investment Officer make recommendations to the Compensation Committee with respect to the performance of our partially dedicated Chief Financial Officer and our partially dedicated Chief Accounting Officer and the appropriate compensation amount for such executive.
+The Compensation Committee considers the recommendations of the Chief Executive Officer and President and the Co-Chief Investment Officer but makes the ultimate determination as to the appropriateness of their compensation.
+The Compensation Committee considered the most recent stockholder advisory vote on executive compensation required by the proxy rules in assessing these compensation policies and its compensation decisions and believes stockholders support the Company's approach and actions.
 The Compensation Committee may form and delegate authority to subcommittees comprised entirely of independent directors or its chair when appropriate.
 Our Compensation Committee did not utilize a compensation consultant for purposes of determining or recommending the amount or form of executive or director compensation.
-Executive officers are not present when the Compensation Committee meets in executive session, or when decisions about their own compensation are discussed.
+Executive of

-In 2018, we expect to follow a substantially similar process in determining the reimbursement of the compensation for Mr. Herlihy, who will be our Chief Financial Officer, and for Mr. Smernoff, who will be our Chief Accounting Officer.
+In 2019, we expect to follow a substantially similar process in determining the reimbursement of the compensation for Mr. Herlihy, our Chief Financial Officer, and for Mr. Smernoff, our Chief Accounting Officer.